 William Nelson gives the Supreme Court case Marbury v.
 Madison ample historical context and addresses new interpretations of it in light of recent scholarship in Marbury v.
-Madison: The Origins and Legacy of Judicial Review.
+Madison: The Origins and Legacy of Judicial Review (first edition).

 The book is part of the University Press of Kansas’ Landmark Law Cases and American Society series, so the book must be understood through both the author’s intentions and decisions as well as the editors’ intentions and decisions.

 The editors say in the editors’ preface that they included Marbury v.
 Madison—specifically Nelson’s interpretation of this case—in the series because it’s an important case in United States history.
 They state that “the case is an essential part of the adolescence of American democratic republicanism” and that the meaning of judicial review has shifted since Chief Justice John Marshall’s ruling.
 Nelson’s purpose in writing the book, however, goes beyond the recognition of Marbury v.
 Madison as a “foundational” case for understanding the Supreme Court today.

 I am an affiliate of Bookshop.org and Amazon through my literary magazine Capsule Stories, and Capsule Stories will earn a commission if you click through and make a purchase on affiliate links in this post.
 Please consider buying your books through Bookshop.org to support independent bookstores—and Capsule Stories!